Salma-Muhammad-Elnady/Car-Prices/README.md

 # Summary :
 __________________________________________________________________
-* # Linear Regression and Random Forest models :
+* ### Linear Regression and Random Forest models :
 show the best performance on test data, with Random Forest having a slight edge in terms of error metrics.

+* ### Polynomial Regression :
+ suffers from severe overfitting.

+ * ### Ridge and Lasso Regression :
+provide a good balance between bias and variance.

+* ### Decision Tree :
+shows signs of overfitting but still performs reasonably well.